You want to sell products online, but you are stuck at the starting line.

 You can do this by visiting pinterest.com/business/create.

 You’ll be asked to enter your full name, email address, and password.
-Once you’ve completed the sign up process, you’ll be ready to start.
+Once you’ve completed the signup process, you’ll be ready to start.

 To get the most out of your business account on Pinterest, you need to optimize your profile for maximum engagement.

-You can also apply for Pinterest’s Verified Merchant Program.
+Once you’re all set, you can also apply for Pinterest’s Verified Merchant Program.

 This is what a verified merchant account looks like: